Essential API

 - @with_pool Patterns - Usage patterns

-- Safety Rules - Scope rules
+- Pool Safety - Scope rules and safety